mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 Other children come and play the game but only for less than a minute before leaving.
 After the last one leaves Mi comments "It's so frustrating."

 We can see that Mi justifies the game feel of a very high fast jump with a narrative response about the character being spaceman.
 However, the limited amount of time anyone plays her game and her own frustration in playing it is telling.
 The game feel is frustrating in the wrong way here.
 Mi seems to initially misconstrue the feedback she is getting here equating her ability to make the game hard as a positive thing.
 However, towards the end she notes the frustrating nature of the game.
+As a caveat, it is hard to be clear about the motives or decisions of Mi in this situation.
+It is not impossible that she enjoys the frustration of others playing her game at this point.

 In these interactions we can see a consistent message coming from peers in the playtesting process.
 They praise the look of the game but offer constructive feedback to help improve the GDP of jumping.
 This kind of feedback was present in many exchanges during directed playtesting and during pair interactions.

 When pairs return from playtesting to pair design work they are guided in decisions by their interaction with the games of others.
 I infer that the process of playtesting other games is a direct and accessible way to explore vital game making concepts like game feel and challenge without being directly taught.

 THIS HAS THE POTENTIAL FOR MORE DEVELOPMENT AND EVIDENCE

 <!--